Main Program Presentation Guidelines

 Session Room Logistics

-Main Program Presentations will take place in one of five or six concurrent meeting rooms, depending on the date/time.
+Main Program Presentations will take place in one of six concurrent meeting rooms, depending on the date/time.
+Please check the app (when available) or Interactive Program for your room number.

 Your Session Room: The room set for all main conference presentations is the same in every room, including: